Skip to main content

 1. Select from available OpenAI, Anthropic, or self-hosted models

-2. API keys and endpoints automatically configured
+2. API endpoints and configuration automatically provided

-3. Usage tracked and billed through platform
+3. Usage tracked through platform

 Workflows (REST API Triggers)